ThakaRashard/thakarashard.github.io/index.md

 ### After Three Years on Mars, NASA’s Ingenuity Helicopter Mission Ends
 [@nasa-pds @nasa-jpl link](https://www.nasa.gov/news-release/after-three-years-on-mars-nasas-ingenuity-helicopter-mission-ends/)
 Jan.
-18 flight sent to Earth this week indicates one or more of its rotor blades sustained damage during landing, and it is no longer capable of flight.
+18 flight sent to Earth this week indicates one or more of its rotor blades sustained damage during landing, and it is no longer capable of flight. more images [here](https://archive.org/details/mars-geology-imaging-gifs) @nasa-jpl @blackgirlscode @cityoflosangeles

 <img   alt="image" src="https://github.com/user-attachments/assets/a6c27925-f21b-4bdc-a2a0-865ad4241541" />

 {% highlight ruby %}